Paroxysmisch/genome-assembly/dissertation/main.typ

   #aim_4
 ]

+We introduced a novel architecture, @pgan, which successfully demonstrated the feasibility of end-to-end neural genome assembly in a simplified (yet still challenging) scenario where reads are perfectly accurate.
+Two variants of the architecture were evaluated---one utilizing Mamba, and the other Transformer.
+The Mamba-based model performed significantly better, which we hypothesize is due to its ability to operate more effectively on raw nucleotide-level data, in the absence of any canonical tokenization scheme for de novo @dna sequences.

 == Future work
 This project reveals several compelling directions for future work.
 The first direction is a more concrete analysis of the importance of highly expressive @gnn:pl for layout in genome assembly.
 Even though higher expressivity architectures like $k$-@gnn:pl are impractical for general use, observing their performance on this task would provide an objective baseline for the comparing the use of more computationally efficient, expressive @gnn architectures, and reveal the extent to which expressiveness is critical for this task.